UMSATS/can-wrapper-module/README.md

 It's recommended to use the `SET_ARG` and `GET_ARG` macros whenever possible since that will potentially result in fewer breaking changes in the event of an update.

 See `can_message.h` for the full structure definition.

+## Tips 'n' Tricks

+ - To quickly search for commands in the code editor, type the name of a prefix (e.g. one of `CMD_PLD`, `CMD_ACDS`, `CMD_PWR`, or `CMD_CDH`) and press `Ctrl + Space`.
+You'll then be greeted with a list of matching commands. (assuming you've included `can_wrapper.h`)
+ - If you haven't already, check out the [Command Reference for TSAT-7](https://docs.google.com/spreadsheets/d/1o90k0nbOKp7gOJZohCGgkKvFZ3N4jlzd4gb5Lt9xrjw/edit#gid=1728821240) to read up on the expected format of each command.
+Ensuring the format you send is correct is important, as otherwise the data received may be incorrect or it might be cut off.

 ## More Reading